Courtney Stodden Divorce From Doug Hutchinson Is Happening And It Might Get Messy

 A photo posted by Courtney A Stodden (@courtneyastodden) on

-Courtney and Doug have already split but are still living together according to Radar Online.
+Courtney and Doug have already split but are still living together, according to Radar Online.
 While some may think their living arrangement means that a reconciliation may be in order, it looks more like an issue of Los Angeles cost of living keeping them together rather than anything else.

 According to the report, things are very uncomfortable in Courtney and Doug’s household because the 22-year old blonde wants to get out and party and be young.
 Meanwhile, Doug Hutchinson is acting like he’s doing okay but really, he’s not happy that his marriage to Courtney is falling apart and he worships the ground that she walks on.